 In addition to clearly laying out what you can expect during the procedure, we also offer two forms of sedation to keep you comfortable and relaxed throughout: Nitrous Oxide Analgesia and Oral Conscious Sedation.

-Our wisdom teeth team approaches every extraction with caution during the procedure.
 If you have any concerns, our caring staff is ready with answers right up until the procedure begins.

 Denture wearers want to know that their dentures are clean and appear natural to family and friends.
 Daily cleaning and stain removal are essential for fresh breath and a natural smile.
 However, constant cleaning shortens the life of dentures, but people who do not clean dentures suffer from discomfort or fungal infections.
 What should denture […]